openmc-dev/openmc/docs/source/methods/cross_sections.rst

     								   \sigma_{s,g \arrow g'}}

-This data is provided as a group-wise matrix since the probability of producing multiple neutrons in a scattering reaction depends on both the incoming energy, `g`, and the sampled outgoing energy, `g'`.
+This data is provided as a group-wise matrix since the probability of producing multiple particles in a scattering reaction depends on both the incoming energy, `g`, and the sampled outgoing energy, `g'`.

 If this scattering multiplication information is not provided in the library then no weight adjustment will be performed.
-This is equivalent to neglecting any additional neutrons produced in scattering multiplication reactions.
+This is equivalent to neglecting any additional particles produced in scattering multiplication reactions.
-However, this assumption will result in a loss of accuracy since the total neutron population would not be conserved.
-This reduction in accuracy due to the loss in neutron conservation can be mitigated by reducing the absorption cross section as needed to maintain neutron conservation.
+However, this assumption will result in a loss of accuracy since the total particle population would not be conserved.
+This reduction in accuracy due to the loss in particle conservation can be mitigated by reducing the absorption cross section as needed to maintain particle conservation.
 This adjustment can be done when generating the library, or by OpenMC.
 To have OpenMC perform the adjustment, the total cross section (:math:`\sigma_{t,g}`) must be provided.
 With this information, OpenMC will then adjust the absorption cross section as